-“Climate change” encompasses global warming, but refers to the broader range of changes that are happening to our planet.
-These include rising sea levels, shrinking mountain glaciers, accelerating ice melt in Greenland, Antarctica and the Arctic, and shifts in flower/plant blooming times.detailed answer
+“Global warming” refers to the long-term warming of the planet.
+“Climate change” encompasses global warming, but refers to the broader range of changes that are happening to our planet, including rising sea levels; shrinking mountain glaciers; accelerating ice melt in Greenland, Antarctica and the Arctic; and shifts in flower/plant blooming times.detailed answer

 What’s the difference between weather and climate?

 “Weather” refers to the more local changes in the climate we see around us, on short timescales from minutes to hours, to days to weeks.
 Examples are familiar – rain, snow, clouds, winds, thunderstorms, sleet, and hail.